-GRADUATION CEREMONY
+COMMENCEMENT CEREMONY

-The Cuyamaca College Commencement ceremony is held each May or June, recognizing those students who have received their Associate Degrees and/or Certificates of Achievement the previous summer, fall and current spring semester.
-Information regarding the commencement ceremony is available in the Student Affairs Office.
+The Cuyamaca College Commencement ceremony is held every May or June for students who graduated in the Fall of the previous year, and candidates for Spring and Summer graduation.
+Summer graduates must meet with a counselor to facilitate participation in the Commencement ceremony.

+Information regarding the Commencement ceremony is available in the Student Affairs Office.
 Students wishing to apply to receive a degree or certificate must file a Petition for Graduation in the Admissions and Records Office.
 Deadlines are printed in the catalog and class schedule.